Kentico/kentico-amp/README.md

 *	Set a CSS stylesheet for every AMP page separately (Pages -> Edit -> Properties -> AMP Filter -> uncheck "Use default stylesheet" and select the desired stylesheet)

-*	If none of the previous options is set, the AMP Filter will use the regular CSS stylesheet assigned to the page (either the site's default stylesheet or the page-specifc one).
+*	If none of the previous options is set, the AMP Filter will use the regular CSS stylesheet assigned to the page (either the site's default stylesheet or the page-specific one).
 This option is not recommended, as the stylesheet could be bigger than 50kB (e.g., if it contains styles for the whole website).

 ### Further customization of AMP pages
 The AMP standard offers a lot of components or tags which do not have an ordinary HTML equivalent, and therefore, they can't be automatically injected or replaced in the page's source code.